mvolkmann/pwa-demo/pwa.md

 - scroll to the first service worker with a status of "active and is running"
 - click the link after "Source"

-To allow service worker to get fetch events:
+To allow service worker to receive fetch events:

 - click "Application" tab
-- uncheck "Bypass for network"!
+- verify that the "Bypass for network" checkbox is unchecked

-To clear what service worker has cached:
+To see a list of all the cached files:

 - click "Application" tab
+- click the "Cache Storage" disclosure triangle in left nav
+- click the cache name

+To see the content of a cached file displayed by the steps above:

+- click its name

+To clear all the files that the service worker has cached:

+- click "Application" tab
 - click "Clear storage" in left nav
+- verify that the "Cache storage" checkbox is checked, and consider checking all the checkboxes
-- click "Clear site date" button at bottom
+- click "Clear site data" button at bottom

-To reload service-worker.js:
+Files cached by a service worker will be used even if the devtools "Disable cache" checkbox on the "Network" tab is checked.

+In order to repeatedly test the process of registering a service worker, it is useful to unregister the current service worker.

+To unregister a service worker and register it again:

 - click "Application" tab
 - click "Service Workers" in left nav
 - click "Unregister" link to right of the service worker
 - refresh browser window

+After a service worker has been unregistered in the devtools, it still appears in the list of service workers, but has a status of "activated and is stopped".
-To clear out list of unregistered service workers, close the browser tab, open a new one, and browse the site again.
+The only way to make these disappear from the list is to close the browser tab, open a new one, and browse the site again.

 It seems that fetch events are only generated for resources